cardene777/Central-Data-Hub/docs/CVCIP-1.md

 [https://docs.opensea.io/docs/metadata-standards](https://docs.opensea.io/docs/metadata-standards)

 This metadata can be extended to define a variety of fields, thus broadening the use of NFT.
-The Cross Value Chain natively supports "DACS" on-chain storage as part of the chain, so a variety of data can be placed here.
+The Xenea natively supports "DACS" on-chain storage as part of the chain, so a variety of data can be placed here.
 Details on how to access this data could not be read from the documentation, but we believe it can probably be accessed via a URL or similar.
 By defining multiple data in metadata using the key-value method, where the URL is the value and the field name is the key, it is possible to manage various data in the metadata.